alexfernandez/alexfernandez.github.io/2016/stridercd.md

 while the tools worry about testing and integration.
 (Of course you have to set up testing and integration yourself at least once;
 but then you let the tools repeat as needed.)
+So that is where we started.

-In general, when we are writing code we want to see the result of our work as soon as possible.
+When we are writing code we want to see the result of our work as soon as possible.
-There are a few strategies to achieve this goal: we may deploy to an integration environment where we test everything, or (only for the brave) deploy straight to production.
+There are a few strategies to achieve this goal: we may deploy to an integration environment where we test and verify everything, and then when everything is ready deploy to production.
-In our case there is a team of developers writing code in GitHub, and creating pull requests against a development branch.
-When a pull request is accepted it must be integrated into the branch, then tested locally and finally deployed to the integration environment.
-Deployment to production only happens when there is a new release ready.
+Or we can choose to deploy straight to production.

 In general I am a fan of deploying straight to production, since it gives the team an agility that is both exhilarating and rewarding.
+But it is reserved for the bravest of developers.
-But I admit that it carries a burden that not all organizations are prepared to accept.
+I admit that it carries a burden that not all organizations are prepared to accept.
-In particular, breakages of a web interface must be dealt with urgency.
+In particular, breakages of a web interface can be quite ugly.

 Many people are more comfortable deploying to an integration environment, doing a manual revision and then deploying to production.
-This was the case in TaxiTime.
+This was the case in TaxiTime, so we chose the more conservative approach: there is a team of developers writing code in GitHub and creating pull requests against a development branch.
+When a pull request is accepted it must be integrated into the development branch, then tested locally and finally deployed to the integration environment.
+Deployment to production only happens when there is a new release ready.

 The tool has to notify the team how the tests and the deployment went.
-On a breakage, it must allow re-running the tests.
+In case of a failure, it must allow re-running the tests.
 As a plus, it should run the tests not only on the main branch, but also on any proposed pull requests.